Why My iPhone Keeps Restarting

 - iPhone 8 and X: Press the Volume Up button for several seconds and release it.
 Press Volume Down for several seconds.
 Then, press the Power button and let it go until the Apple logo appears.

 Fix 2: Take out SIM Card

-It is possible that iPhone keeps restarting continuously because there’s something wrong with connection between iPhone and wireless carrier.
-To troubleshoot the problem, you may pull out the SIM card, since it connects your iPhone to wireless carrier.
+It is possible that iPhone keeps restarting continuously because there’s something wrong with the connection between iPhone and the wireless carrier.
+To troubleshoot the problem, you may pull out the SIM card, since it connects your iPhone to the wireless carrier.
 Don’t forget to put the SIM card back after finishing that.